skx/yal/README.md

 ## Features

-We have a reasonable number of functions implemented in our golang core:
+We have a reasonable number of functions implemented, either in our golang core or in our standard-library (which is implemented in yal itself):

-* Support for strings, numbers, errors, lists, etc.
+* Support for strings, numbers, errors, lists, hashes, etc.
-  * `#t` is the true symbol, `#f` is false, though `true` and `false` are synonyms.
+  * `#t` is the true symbol, `#f` is false.
+  * `true` and `false` are available as synonyms.
 * Hash operations:
   * Hashes are literals like this `{ :name "Steve" :location "Helsinki" }`
   * Hash functions are `get`, `keys`, & `set`.